-We understand.
-You’ve spent a long time cleansing your datasets and your ETL pipelines that turn all of that ugly, noisy data into something more report and dashboard worthy.
-You’re a veteran of munging data, fixing schemas and processing and you’re loath to let all of those hours of code, sweat, and tears go to waste.
+Many data workers spend a long time cleansing datasets and ETL pipelines that turn ugly, noisy data into something more report and dashboard-worthy.
+They’re a veteran of munging data, fixing schemas and processing, and loath to let all of those hours of code, sweat, and tears go to waste.

-While this was almost certainly the right thing to do before the age of AI, now you may be making a critical business mistake without even knowing it.
+While this was almost certainly the right thing to do before the age of AI, it’s now a critical business mistake.